mackong/rkllama/README.md

 - **Multimodal Suport** - Use Qwen2VL/Qwen2.5VL/Qwen3VL/MiniCPMV4/MiniCPMV4.5/InternVL3.5 vision models to ask questions about images (base64, local file or URL image address).
 More than one image in the same request is allowed.
 - **Image Generation** - Generate images with OpenAI Image generation endpoint using model LCM Stable Diffusion 1.5 RKNN models.
 - **Text to Speech (TTS)** - Generate speech with OpenAI Audio Speech endpoint using models for Piper TTS running encoder with ONNX and decoder with RKNN.
+- **Speech to Text (STT)** - Generate transcriptions with OpenAI Audio Transcriptions endpoint using models for omniASR-CTC running the model with RKNN.

 ## Documentation